NCommander/dnscatcher/doc/technical_overview.md

 For example, my home ISP redirects non-existent webpages (ones that would return NXDOMAIN) to a parking site with advertising.
 DNS hijacking is also used for implementing captive portals such as wifi hotspot signin pages.
 In other cases, DNS record manipulation can be used for censorship, man-in-the-middle attacks, and other malicious uses.

 Even in non-malicious cases, recursive resolvers can either lie or be buggy.
 As an example of a non-malicious use case PiHole (https://pi-hole.net/) acts as a DNS blacklist to filter out advertising ing web sites.
-If the security measures currently implemented in DNS were fully effected; it would be impossible for either of these types of non-malicious hijackings to occur.
+If the security measures currently implemented in DNS were fully affected; it would be impossible for either of these types of non-malicious hijackings to occur.
 In other cases, buggy or misconfigured resolvers prevent resolution of record types beyond the standard A and CNAME types.

 To further complicate matters, as typical DNS traffic (on port 53) is not encrypted or signed, a malicious actor can re-write records in flight.
 This type of attack is known and can be used to execute cache poisoning attacks (https://en.wikipedia.org/wiki/DNS_spoofing#Cache_poisoning_attacks) on properly configured and behaving DNS resolvers.